 Students complete four core (compulsory) subjects, including research preparation and project subjects, and at least three subjects with a leadership and management focus as well as elective subjects chosen from an extensive range of available electives designed to enable students to diversify their studies and engage in areas of interest and relevance to their employment.

 As a guide, full-time students generally undertake four subjects per semester and part-time students undertake two subjects per semester.

-To complete the requirements of the Master of Education (Leadership and Management) (Progressive level entry), students must successfully four core (compulsory) topics, including research preparation and project topics, and at least three topics with a leadership and management focus as well as option topics chosen from an extensive range of available electives and have completed a Coursework Project.
+To complete the requirements of the Master of Education (Leadership and Management) (Progressive level entry), students must successfully four core (compulsory) subjects, including research preparation and project subjects, and at least three subjects with a leadership and management focus as well as elective subjects chosen from an extensive range of available electives and have completed a Coursework Project.